-2.1.
-The Board of Qube has 7 members of which 6 are non-executive directors comprising Mr Chris Corrigan as Chairman, Mr Sam Kaplan as Deputy Chairman, Messrs Ross Burney, Allan Davies, Peter Dexter and Alan Miles as the non-executive directors.
+- 2.1.
+On 23 June 2017, Mr Chris Corrigan resigned as Chairman of the Board and was replaced by Mr Allan Davies.
+Consequently, the Board had, as at 30 June 2017, six members of which five were non-executive directors comprising Mr Allan Davies as Chairman, Mr Sam Kaplan as Deputy Chairman, Messrs Ross Burney, Peter Dexter and Alan Miles as the non-executive directors.
 The Board has also accepted the appointment of Mr Åge Holm as alternate non-executive director to Mr Dexter.
-The remaining director is Mr Maurice James who is the Managing Director of Qube.
+The remaining director is Mr Maurice James who is the Managing Director of Qube. - 2.2.

-- 2.2.
 The Board is balanced in its composition with each director bringing a range of complementary skills and experience to Qube.
-Further details regarding the relevant skills, experience, tenure and expertise of each director are set out in the Director's Report.
-Nevertheless, to ensure the Board maintains the optimal mix of expertise, the Board's Nomination and Remuneration Committee commenced a review this year of the skills and experience of the Board against the competencies required for the Company and its activities. - 2.3.
-On 2 August 2016, the Wilhelmsen Group companies, formerly a substantial shareholder of Qube, reduced its shareholding to below the 5% threshold Qube considers is required for a person to be a substantial shareholder.
-Accordingly, on that date Mr Dexter, who is associated with the Wilhelmsen Group companies, ceased to be a non-independent director. - 2.4.
-Based on this and the additional factors listed below, Messrs Corrigan, Kaplan, Davies, Dexter and Miles are considered by the Board to be independent directors.
+Further details regarding the relevant skills, experience, tenure and expertise of each director are set out in the Director's Report contained in Qube's 2017 Annual Report.
+During the Reporting Period, the Board's Nomination and Remuneration Committee completed its review of the skills and experience of the Board against the competencies required for the Company and its activities.
+Utilising the results of this review including a revised Board Skills Matrix (see clauses 2.23 and 2.24), the Committee commenced a recruitment process for the appointment of an additional director (subsequent to the Reporting Period Ms Susan Palmer was appointed as a director of Qube with effect from 1 September 2017). - 2.3.
+On 2 August 2016, the Wilhelmsen Group, formerly a substantial shareholder of Qube, reduced its shareholding to below the 5% threshold Qube considers is required for a person to be a substantial shareholder.
+Accordingly, on that date Mr Dexter, who is associated with the Wilhelmsen Group companies, ceased to be a non-independent director.
+The Wilhelmsen Group has not at any time been a material customer of Qube based on the relevant factor Qube applies to assess independence. - 2.4.
+On 29 June 2017, the Taverners Group, formerly a substantial shareholder of Qube, reduced its shareholding to below this 5% shareholding threshold.
+Consequently, on that date Mr Burney, who is associated with the Taverners Group companies, ceased to be a non-independent director. - 2.5.
+Based on this and the additional factors listed below, Messrs Kaplan, Davies, Dexter, Burney and Miles are considered by the Board to be independent directors.
 Qube complies with Recommendation 2.1 of the Principles that the Chair should be an independent director and, in particular, should not be the same person as the Managing Director.
 Since the date Mr Dexter was deemed to have become an independent director, Qube has also complied with the Recommendation 2.4 that the majority of the Board be independent.
-This majority was increased on 1 September 2016 when Mr Robert Dove, formerly a non-independent director, resigned as a director. - 2.5.
-The directors believe that the Board is appropriately structured, independent and comprised of directors with extensive knowledge of Qube and its business divisions and able to deploy their substantial experience and expert recognition in the logistics industry and other industries relevant to Qube's operations.
+This majority was increased on 1 September 2016 when Mr Robert Dove, formerly a non-independent director, resigned as a director. - 2.6.
+The directors believe that during the Reporting Period the Board was appropriately structured, independent and comprised of directors with extensive knowledge of Qube and its business divisions and able to deploy their substantial experience and expert recognition in the logistics industry and other industries relevant to Qube's operations.